 \section{Abstract}

 The creation and evolution of nonequilibrium phonons is central in applications ranging from cosmological particle searches to decoherence processes in qubits.
-However, fundamental understanding of decoherence pathways for athemal phonon distributions in solid-state systems remains an open question.
-Using first-principles calculations, we investigate the primary decay channels of athermal phonons in two technologically-relevant semiconductors -- Si and GaAs.
-We quantify the contributions of anharmonic, isotopic and interfacial scattering in these materials.
-From this, we construct a model to estimate the thermal power in a readout scheme as a functional of time.
-We discuss the implication of our results on noise limitations in current phonon sensor designs, and strategies for improving coherence in next-generation phonon sensors.
+However, the fundamental understanding of decoherence pathways for athermal phonon distributions in solid-state systems remains an open question.
+Using first-principles calculations, we investigate the primary decay channels of athermal phonons in two technologically relevant semiconductors -- Si and GaAs.
+We quantify the contributions of anharmonic, isotopic, and interfacial scattering in these materials.
+From this, we construct a model to estimate the thermal power in a readout scheme as a function of time.
+We discuss the implication of our results on noise limitations in current phonon sensor designs and strategies for improving coherence in next-generation phonon sensors.